Security-Onion-Solutions/securityonion-docs/post-installation.rst

 .. image:: images/so-ssh-harden.png
   :target: _images/so-ssh-harden.png

-For more information, see the :ref:`so-ssh-harden` section.
+For more information, see the :ref:`ssh` section.

 Adjust firewall rules using so-allow
 ------------------------------------